airbytehq/airbyte/.github/pull_request_template.md

 - [ ] Grant edit access to maintainers ([instructions](https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork#enabling-repository-maintainer-permissions-on-existing-pull-requests))
 - [ ] Secrets in the connector's spec are annotated with `airbyte_secret`
-- [ ] Unit & integration tests added and passing.
-Community members, please provide proof of success locally e.g: screenshot or copy-paste unit, integration, and acceptance test output.
-To run acceptance tests for a Python connector, follow instructions in the README.
-For java connectors run `./gradlew :airbyte-integrations:connectors:<name>:integrationTest`.
-- [ ] Code reviews completed
+- [ ] Unit & integration tests added
 - [ ] Connector version has been incremented
     - [ ] Version has been bumped according to our [Semantic Versioning for Connectors](https://docs.airbyte.com/contributing-to-airbyte/#semantic-versioning-for-connectors) guidelines
     - [ ] `Dockerfile` has updated version